Space nuclear power corp

 Our goal: to facilitate the use of fission reactors in space.

 KRUSTY heat pipes glowing at 800°C

-The SpaceNukes founders were also at the root of today’s worldwide interest in microreactors; i.e. special purpose reactors in the range of 100kW to 10 MW to for various civilian or defense applications.
-From 2010 to 2012, we researched and presented various concepts for deployable reactors, based on our high-power Mars surface reactors, for defense locations, disaster relief, mining operations, etc. Over the years we proposed our ideas to DARPA, DOE and the Defense Science Board, which ultimately led to significant interest today.
+The SpaceNukes founders were also at the root of today’s worldwide interest in microreactors; i.e. special purpose reactors in the range of 100 kW to 10 MW for various civilian or defense applications.
+From 2010 to 2012, while at LANL, we researched and presented various concepts for deployable reactors, based on our high-power Mars surface reactors, for defense locations, disaster relief, mining operations, etc. Over the years, while at LANL, we proposed our ideas to DARPA, DOE and the Defense Science Board, which ultimately led to significant interest today.
 We plan continue to investigate “deployable” reactors as our company grows.

 SpaceNukes believes that the path to developing any new fission power system, whether it be for Earth or space, must be rooted in “integrated simplicity”.
 Integrated simplicity is an approach to minimize the integrated risk of successful development; including, materials, manufacturing, procurement, design, modeling, assembly, project management, safety and regulatory approvals, and steady-state and dynamic performance.
 Our team has the experience and demonstrated ability to utilize this approach efficiently and effectively.